devopjj/scripts/README.md

 # scripts
-Scripts to maintain OS or Windows 10
+Scripts tools for Windows 10